Berkshire Hathaway CEO Greg Abel Loads Up On $15M In Stock, BRK Resumes Share Buybacks

 In a separate filing, the company also announced that it had begun repurchasing its own stock.
 Berkshire stated that it can buy its Class A or Class B stock at any time it believes the “repurchase price is below our intrinsic value.”

-Berkshire Hathaway’s Class B shares were up more than 1% in Thursday’s pre-market trade.
+Berkshire Hathaway’s Class B shares were up nearly 2% in Thursday morning’s trade.
 Retail sentiment on Stocktwits around the company trended in the ‘bullish’ territory at the time of writing.

 Also See: Palladyne AI CEO Touts Expanded Backlog, Deeper Defense Engagement After Q4 Beat Sends PDYN Stock Soaring